kemalyst/kemalyst/README.md

 ### Middleware HTTP::Handlers

-There are 7 handlers that are pre-configured for Kemalyst:
+There are 8 handlers that are pre-configured for Kemalyst:
  - Logger - Logs all requests/responses to the logger configured.
  - Error - Handles any Exceptions and renders a response.
  - Static - Delivers any static assets from the `./public` folder.
  - Session - Provides a Cookie Session hash that can be accessed from the `context.session["key"]`
  - Flash - Provides flash message hash that can be accessed from the `context.flash["danger"]`
  - Params - Unifies the parameters into `context.params["key"]`
+ - CSRF - Helps prevent Cross Site Request Forgery.
  - Router - Routes requests to other handlers based on the method and path.

 Other handlers available for Kemalyst:
+ - CORS - Handles Cross Origin Resource Sharing.
  - BasicAuth - Provides Basic Authentication.
- - CORS - Handles Cross Origin Resource Sharing.
- - CSRF - Helps prevent Cross Site Request Forgery.

 You may want to add, replace or remove handlers based on your situation.
 You can do that in the Application configuration `config/application.cr`: